OpenNER 1.0: Standardized Open-Access Named Entity Recognition Datasets in 50+ Languages: Abstract

 \section{Abstract}

-We present OpenNER 1.0, a standardized collection of openly available named entity recognition (NER) datasets.
-OpenNER contains 34 datasets spanning 51 languages, annotated in varying named entity ontologies.
-We correct annotation format issues, standardize the original datasets into a uniform representation, map entity type names to be more consistent across corpora, and provide the collection in a structure that enables research in multilingual and multi-ontology NER.
-We provide baseline models using three pretrained multilingual language models to compare the performance of recent models and facilitate future research in NER.
+We present OpenNER 1.0, a standardized collection of openly-available named entity recognition (NER) datasets.
+OpenNER contains 36 NER corpora that span 52 languages, human-annotated in varying named entity ontologies.
+We correct annotation format issues, standardize the original datasets into a uniform representation with consistent entity type names across corpora, and provide the collection in a structure that enables research in multilingual and multi-ontology NER.
+We provide baseline results using three pretrained multilingual language models and two large language models to compare the performance of recent models and facilitate future research in NER.
+We find that no single model is best in all languages and that significant work remains to obtain high performance from LLMs on the NER task.
+OpenNER is released at \url{https://github.com/bltlab/open-ner}.\footnote{The archival version of this paper is located at:\\ \url{https://aclanthology.org/2025.emnlp-main.1708/}}